PaulKinlan/sab-ring-buffer/README.md

 ### Read all the remaining bytes in the Ring Buffer

-`readToHead()` is a generator that returns an itterator of the bytes that have not yet been read from the buffer.
+`readToHead()` is a generator that returns an iterator of the bytes that have not yet been read from the buffer.

 ```
 const rb = RingBuffer.create(1024)